Our Curriculum

 • Advanced Digital Arts I

-Prerequisites: Digital Photography II, Intro to Graphic Design, or Digital Video.
+Prerequisites: Digital Photography, Graphic Design, OR Digital Video.

 • Advanced Digital Arts II